-- pupil progress - provision of English (including Intervention and Support programmes) - the quality of the Learning Environment; - the deployment and provision of support staff - Taking the lead in policy development - Auditing and supporting colleagues in their CPD - Purchasing and organising resources - Keeping up to date with recent English developments school sheet issued each half term gives parents ideas on ways to support their child through their current English topics.
-Recent training for parents in reading and writing strategies has proved successful and will be developed.
+- pupil progress - provision of English (including Intervention and Support programmes) - the quality of the Learning Environment; - the deployment and provision of support staff - Taking the lead in policy development - Auditing and supporting colleagues in their CPD - Purchasing and organising resources - Keeping up to date with recent English developments

-13. PARENTAL INVOLVEMENT
+14. PARENTAL INVOLVEMENT

 Parents can support with English by ensuring that they read with their child on a regular basis.
 Asking questions about the text.
-Take their children to the local library.
+Taking their children to the local library.
 Help with spellings and homework.
-Develop speaking and listening skills by discussing topics covered in school with the help of talk homework.
-The home
+Develop speaking and Listening skills by discussing topics covered in school with the help of talk homework.
+The home school sheet issued each half term gives parents ideas on ways to support their child through their current English topics.
+Recent training for parents in reading and writing strategies has proved successful and will be developed.

-14. CONCLUSION:
+15. CONCLUSION: